feedzai/pdb/README.md

 ## Using PDB

-Add the following dependency to your Maven pom.
+Add the following dependency to your Maven pom (example for PDB v2.1.13):

 ```
 <dependencies>